forestdb/forestdb.org/models/embedded-counterfactuals.md

 layout: model
 title: Embedded Counterfactuals
 model-language: church
-model-category: Counterfactuals and Explanations
+model-category: Graphical Models and Causality
 model-status: code
 ---

 Should counterfactual reasoning involve an embedded query?
+This Church model compares two ways of answering that for binary variables A, B, C, and D, all true in the actual world: one nests a fresh enumeration-query over a shadow copy of the causal model, the other conditions the actual and counterfactual constraints together in a single query.

 For the following background knowledge and counterfactual inference, these can give different counterfactual predictions.